tg4nd4lf/log-wise/README.md

 # logging

-'logging' is a Python library for dealing with word pluralization.
+'logging' is a Python library for a default logger, useable in all projects.

 Credits: https://stackoverflow.com/a/56944256/3638629